 There are two ways you can reach the top of Mount Kosciuszko, Australia’s highest peak, the main difference in the two walks is duration.
 Both offer spectacular views of Kosciuszko National Park, with one beginning in Thredbo and the other in Charlotte Pass.

 In Thredbo you can take a scenic ride aboard the Kosciuszko Express Chairlift to the start of the Kosciuszko walk, which is 13km return or four to five hours.
 A popular day walk, the track winds above Lake Cootapatamba, Australia’s highest lake.

 The alternative summit walk departs from Charlotte Pass and is 18.6km return or six to eight hours.
-For mountain bikers, leave your two wheels at the bike stands at Rawson Pass and walk the 1.4km to the summit, which stands 2,228 metres.
-The panorama from the mountain top is breathtaking.
+For mountain bikers, leave your bikes at the stands at Rawson Pass and walk the 1.4km to the summit, which stands at 2,228 metres.

-The best time for both walks is after the snow melts.
-December through March is ideal, when the alpine wildflowers bloom.
+The best time for both walks is from December through to March, when the alpine wildflowers bloom.
 The weather can change quickly so check forecasts and read these bushwalking safety tips before your walk.
 Always prepare thoroughly for your safety and comfort.

-You can return to Charlotte Pass on the same track or if you’re well-equipped you can join the challenging Main Range walk, which winds past glacial lakes Hedley Tarn and Blue Lake.
+Experienced hikers can also take the challenging Main Range walk, which winds past glacial lakes Hedley Tarn and Blue Lake.
 The glacier-carved landscapes along the Main Range track are part of a UNESCO-protected Biosphere Reserve.